 I talked one of my brothers into taking a walk around this portion one day after lots of rain.
 We ended up wading through rain water up over our ankles and because he had nice new shoes on he was not impressed.
 Talk about moan, and I'll leave the language to your imagination.
 Yep, there's nothing like a bit of quality family bonding time is there?

 Keep walking in a loop until you get to the right hand turn to head back to the Polynesian Pools.
-Once there, stay on the road and make your way past the font of the Museum - can't miss the big Elizabethan building, pop in for a visit if you're up for it - through the Government Gardens, through the roundabout and follow the road back to the Lakefront.
+Once there, stay on the road and make your way past the font of the Museum - can't miss the big Elizabethan building, through the Government Gardens, through the roundabout and follow the road back to the Lakefront.
 Voila, done.
 I hope these directions aren't too confusing.
 All up it should take around an hour.

 The Natural Heritage Trail Pdf download features ten walks around the city area, including this one that takes in the Sulphur Flats.
 This portion of the track is No.4 on the brochure map.
 Take the loop back using the yellow dotted bike track route.

 Thanks for stopping by.
 Use the Contact Me page if you have any questions.